 - "T2 shading" is suggestive of chronic blood products and is more typical of endometrioma

-- haemorrhage evolves from the center of the cyst and then extends peripherally (i.e. the center may show chronic stage of haemorrhage while the periphery is more subacute)
+- haemorrhage evolves from the centre of the cyst and then extends peripherally (i.e. the centre may show chronic stage of haemorrhage while the periphery is more subacute)

 - T1 C+ (Gd): no enhancement

 Treatment and prognosis